rummelsworth/spades-among-us/README.md

   - The game is over when:
     - the impostor is Ejected (voted out) or Caught (killed).
 The crewmates win.
     - two crewmates are eliminated (ejected or killed).
 The impostor wins.
     - the Completed Tasks pile has 6 or more cards in it than the Sabotage pile.
+The crewmates win.
     - the Sabotage pile has 7 or more cards in it.
+The impostor wins.
 - The exact numbers for the Tasks/Sabotage win conditions should probably be tweaked or at least verified with more playtesting.